 '''

+assocRemoteApplication, assocApplicationProtocol,

+assocApplicationType, assocDuration}

+STATUS obsolete

+DESCRIPTION

+"A collection of objects providing basic monitoring of

+network service applications' associations.
+This is the

+original set of such objects defined in RFC 1565."

+::= {applGroups 2}

-applGroup OBJECT-GROUP
+applRFC2248Group OBJECT-GROUP

 OBJECTS {

 applName, applVersion, applUptime, applOperStatus,

 applLastChange, applInboundAssociations,

 applOutboundAssociations, applAccumulatedInboundAssociations,

 applAccumulatedOutboundAssociations, applLastInboundActivity,

 applLastOutboundActivity, applRejectedInboundAssociations,

 applFailedOutboundAssociations, applDescription, applURL}

-STATUS current
+STATUS deprecated

 DESCRIPTION

 "A collection of objects providing basic monitoring of

-network service applications."
+network service applications.
+This group was originally

+defined in RFC 2248; note that applDirectoryName is

+missing."

-::= {applGroups 1}
+::= {applGroups 3}

-assocGroup OBJECT-GROUP
+assocRFC2248Group OBJECT-GROUP

 OBJECTS {

 assocRemoteApplication, assocApplicationProtocol,

 assocApplicationType, assocDuration}

+STATUS deprecated

+DESCRIPTION

+"A collection of objects providing basic monitoring of

+network service applications' associations.
+This group

+was originally defined by RFC 2248."

+::= {applGroups 4}

+applRFC2788Group OBJECT-GROUP

+OBJECTS {

+applName, applDirectoryName, applVersion, applUptime,

+applOperStatus, applLastChange, applInboundAssociations,

+applOutboundAssociations, applAccumulatedInboundAssociations,

+applAccumulatedOutboundAssociations, applLastInboundActivity,

+applLastOutboundActivity, applRejectedInboundAssociations,

+applFailedOutboundAssociations, applDescription, applURL}

 STATUS current

 DESCRIPTION

 "A collection of objects providing basic monitoring of

-network service applications' associations."
+network service applications.
+This is the appropriate

-::= {applGroups 2}

--- OIDs of the form {applTCPProtoID port} are intended to be used

 '''

-for TCP-based protocols that don't have OIDs assigned by other means. {applUDPProtoID port} serves the same purpose for UDP-based protocols.
-In either case 'port' corresponds to the primary port number being used by the protocol.
-For example, assuming no other OID is assigned for SMTP, an OID of {applTCPProtoID 25} could be used, since SMTP is a TCP-based protocol that uses port 25 as its primary port.

-applTCPProtoID OBJECT IDENTIFIER ::= {application 4} applUDPProtoID OBJECT IDENTIFIER ::= {application 5}
+''' group for RFC 2788 -- it adds the applDirectoryName object missing in RFC 2248." ::= {applGroups 5} assocRFC2788Group OBJECT-GROUP OBJECTS { assocRemoteApplication, assocApplicationProtocol, assocApplicationType, assocDuration} STATUS current "A collection of objects providing basic monitoring of network service applications' associations.
+This is the appropriate group for RFC 2788." ::= {applGroups 6} -- OIDs of the form {applTCPProtoID port} are intended to be used -- for TCP-based protocols that don't have OIDs assigned by other -- means. {applUDPProtoID port} serves the same purpose for -- UDP-based protocols.
+In either case 'port' corresponds to -- the primary port number being used by the protocol.
+For example, -- assuming no other OID is assigned for SMTP, an OID of -- {applTCPProtoID 25} could be used, since SMTP is a TCP-based -- protocol that uses port 25 as its primary port. applTCPProtoID OBJECT IDENTIFIER ::= {application 4} applUDPProtoID OBJECT IDENTIFIER ::= {application 5} END '''